 FAQ: PEN America and PEN USA Unification

 Our conversations about joining forces were born of a shared sense of urgency to fortify our collective efforts at a time of unprecedented challenges internationally and here in our own country.
-With new communications technology and offices on both coasts and Washington, D.C., as well as activities in communities across the country, our new unified national organization will be larger, more influential, and fully mobilized to defend free expression, amplify marginalized voices, and foster dialogue that transcends differences.
+With new communications technology and offices on both coasts and Washington, D.C., as well as activities in communities across the country, our new unified national organization is larger, more influential, and fully mobilized to defend free expression, amplify marginalized voices, and foster dialogue that transcends differences.
 We will maintain and build our current programming in both New York and Los Angeles.
 For PEN members in the Los Angeles area, the local office and staff will continue to be available.

-PEN America will be led nationally by PEN America Chief Executive Officer Suzanne Nossel.
+PEN America is led nationally by PEN America Chief Executive Officer Suzanne Nossel.
 An internationally recognized expert on human rights, Suzanne joined PEN America in 2013 and has overseen significant expansion of the organization’s free expression advocacy, literary programming, membership, and base of supporters whose contributions make our work possible.
 You can learn more about Suzanne here.
 She writes frequently on free expression and human rights topics, with links available in her bio.

 More than at perhaps any moment in PEN’s history, we face potent challenges to free speech, press freedom, the right to dissent, and the open flow of information here at home, in the United States.
 Members of the writing community have a vital role to play in shaping public discourse, resisting encroachments on treasured freedoms and standing with those on the frontlines of the battle to safeguard the values at the heart of our mission.
-These treacherous times prompted a far-reaching discussion about how we could maximize our collective impact here in the U.S. and around the world.
+These treacherous times prompted a far-reaching discussion about how we could maximize our collective impact here in the United States and around the world.
 The availability of technology and the rise of online communication also give rise to opportunities to streamline areas including membership management and renewals, digital media outreach, social media, and administrative operations.
 Last spring, with all that in mind, PEN America’s Suzanne Nossel reached out to PEN USA’s Michelle Franke to ask whether a unification was something PEN USA might consider.
 Michelle and the PEN USA Board were intrigued by the possibilities and the conversations moved forward from there.

 The unification of our New York and Los Angeles offices and membership strongholds enables us to accelerate efforts to build a truly national organization.
 With tent poles on both coasts, we will continue efforts undertaken by PEN America over the last year to engage and mobilize members across the country through events, activities, and leadership development.
 So far, we’ve gotten to work in more than a dozen cities including Tulsa, Tucson, Pittsburgh, Cincinnati, Detroit, and New Orleans.
-Also, in 2017 PEN America opened an office in Washington, DC, allowing us to bring our advocacy more directly to policymakers and collaborate with counterpart organizations active in the national and international debate.
-Now PEN USA members also will be able to be heard in the capital through our office there.
+Also, in 2017 PEN America opened an office in Washington, D.C., allowing us to bring our advocacy more directly to policymakers and collaborate with counterpart organizations active in the national and international debate.
+Now former PEN USA members also will be able to be heard in the capital through our office there.

-As a cohesive nationwide constituency of writers and readers, we will draw strength from unity and emerge more active, more inclusive, and more creative as we rise to the challenges of our times.
+As a cohesive nationwide constituency of writers and readers, we draw strength from unity and emerge more active, more inclusive, and more creative as we rise to the challenges of our times.

 The Unified Organization

-PEN America’s mission to unite writers and their allies to celebrate creative expression and defend the liberties that make it possible is consistent with PEN USA’s mission to stimulate and maintain interest in the written word, to foster a vital literary culture, and to defend freedom of expression domestically and internationally.
+PEN America’s mission to unite writers and their allies to celebrate creative expression and defend the liberties that make it possible is consistent with what was PEN USA’s mission to stimulate and maintain interest in the written word, to foster a vital literary culture, and to defend freedom of expression domestically and internationally.

-Much will remain the same—our research and advocacy focused on protecting press freedom, the right to protest, and other hallmarks of free expression in the United States and internationally; our slate of provocative public events to promote informed discourse on issues such as campus speech, fraudulent news, and the future of truth; our literary programs including the World Voices Festival of International Literature and opportunities to hear from leading authors; and our initiatives to elevate voices that would otherwise be marginalized including those of emerging writers, those affected by mass incarceration, and DREAMers.
-Our Los Angeles-based programs including the Emerging Voices Fellowship, PEN in the Community, and Literary Awards will all continue to exist and evolve.
+Much remains the same—our research and advocacy focused on protecting press freedom, the right to protest, and other hallmarks of free expression in the United States and internationally; our slate of provocative public events to promote informed discourse on issues such as campus speech, fraudulent news, and the future of truth; our literary programs including the World Voices Festival of International Literature and opportunities to hear from leading authors; and our initiatives to elevate voices that would otherwise be marginalized including those of emerging writers, those affected by mass incarceration, and DREAMers.
+Our Los Angeles-based programs including the Emerging Voices Fellowship, PEN in the Community, and Literary Awards continue to exist and evolve.

-As a unified organization, an expanded community of writers and readers will power our organization, amplifying our work and mobilizing our combined activism.
+As a unified organization, an expanded community of writers and readers powers our organization, amplifying our work and mobilizing our combined activism.
 Our goal is to build and nurture a cohesive nationwide constituency of writers and readers who are informed, equipped, and energized to rise up in defense of open discourse, to foster the exchange of ideas across political, geographic, and ideological bounds, and to stand with writers and creators who face persecution.

-PEN America Los Angeles will continue to manage an array of programs and events.
-PEN USA’s rich history, distinguished track record, and valued programs will endure intact, as the Los Angeles presence builds from strength to strength as a hub for writers and writing professionals in Southern California.
+PEN America Los Angeles continues to manage an array of programs and events.
+PEN USA’s rich history, distinguished track record, and valued programs endure intact, as the Los Angeles presence builds from strength to strength as a hub for writers and writing professionals in Southern California.
 Over time, with your support and the expanded participation of foundations and other funders, we hope to be able to enlarge the initiatives coming from the Los Angeles office.